Losing weight, putting on muscle, and making a healthier lifestyle change– what do these three things have in common?

 “My favorite meal prep tip is to use rotisserie chickens as the base of all sorts of dinners.
 From adding chicken to salads, making wraps, or eating it simply sliced with avocados, rotisserie chickens make dinners easy.”

-12. Sommer Poquette: Mom, and Founder of Green and Clean Mom
+12. Sommer Poquette: Founder of Green & Clean Mom

 Sommer is a professional blogger, social media consultant, full-time marketing manager, and author.
 She is the writer of the award-winning blog, Green and Clean Mom, and has been awarded one of the Top 50 Mom Bloggers as well as the Top 50 Most Healthy Inspirational Tweeps.
 She has been mentioned on numerous publications such as the New York Times Online, ABC News Online, The Wall Street Journal Online, New York Post, and in several books and online articles.